IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### logo
 A small image that represents an individual or organization associated with the resource it is attached to.
 This could be the logo of the owning or hosting institution.
 The logo _MUST_ be clearly rendered when the resource is displayed or used, without cropping, rotating or otherwise distorting the image.
-It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.
+It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for other manipulations such as resizing.
+The value _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.

  * Any resource type _MAY_ have one or more logos associated with it.